How to Keep Your Personal Information Secure Online

 For emails that come from financial institutions or other organizations you may know, it is also recommended to NOT click on a link included in the email.
 Instead, type in the business web address directly into the web browser and log in from there.
 Whenever there is doubt as to the validity of a link in an email, it never hurts to manually type in the website address.

 DO: Update your computer and apps

 To combat hacking attempts, software companies have resources dedicated to removing bugs from their software.
 As such, it is important to regularly update your software to take advantage of these updates.
 Switching applications to the “automatic update” setting will ensure that these security updates will download when they become available.
 This effectively removes known vulnerabilities that hackers use to break into computers.

 Online protection is important

 As a society, we spend a great deal of time and effort protecting ourselves, our family and our property from theft or attack, and we can’t overlook our digital lives when it comes to safety.
 Technology will only continue to provide opportunities for efficiencies, so we must use best practices to ensure the right safeguards are in place.
-If you have any questions about any of these suggestions or want to learn more about specific measures Truepoint takes, please contact us.
+If you have any questions about how to keep your personal information safe online or want to learn more about specific measures Truepoint takes, please contact us.